SAP-archive/cloud-s4-sdk-pipeline/doc/pipeline/build-tools.md

 The code coverage report can be published as html report and in the cobertura format.
 The cobertura report as html report has to be stored in the directory `./s4hana_pipeline/reports/coverage-reports/frontend-unit/report-html/ut/` as an `index.html` file.
 These coverage reports will then be published in Jenkins.
 Furthermore, if configured in the `pipeline_config.yml`, the pipeline ensures the configured level of code coverage.

+In MTA projects Frontend Unit Tests are executed for every module of type `html5`.

 #### Frontend Integration Tests

-The command `npm run ci-it-frontend` will be executed in this stage and has to be defined in the `package.json`in the root.
+The command `npm run ci-it-frontend` will be executed in this stage and has to be defined in the `package.json` in the root.
 In this stage, the frontend should be tested end-to-end without the backend.
 Therefore, even a browser is started to simulate user interactions.
 Furthermore, the test results have to be stored in the folder `./s4hana_pipeline/reports/frontend-integration` in the root directory of the project.
 The required format of the test result report is the JUnit format as an `.xml` file.
 The user is responsible to use a proper reporters for generating the results.
 It is recommended to use the same tools as in the `package.json` of this [example project](https://github.com/SAP/cloud-s4-sdk-examples/blob/scaffolding-js/package.json).

+#### Backend Unit Tests

+##### Maven

+In the maven module called `unit-tests` we run the command `mvn test`.

+##### Java MTA modules

+We run the command `mvn test` in each Java MTA module.

+##### Npm and Nodejs MTA modules

+For each `package.json` where the script `ci-backend-unit-test` is defined the command `npm run ci-backend-unit-test` will be executed in this stage.
+Furthermore, the test results have to be stored in the folder `./s4hana_pipeline/reports/backend-unit/` in the root directory of the project.
+The required format of the test result report is the JUnit format as an `.xml` file.
+For the code coverage the results have to be stored in the folder `./s4hana_pipeline/reports/coverage-reports/backend-unit/` in the cobertura format as an `xml` file.
+The user is responsible to use a proper reporters for generating the results.
+We recommend the tools used in the `package.json` of this [example project](https://github.com/SAP/cloud-s4-sdk-examples/blob/scaffolding-js/package.json).
+If you have multiple npm packages with unit tests the names of the report files must have unique names.

+#### Backend Integration Tests

+##### Maven and Java MTA modules

+If there is a maven module called `integration-tests` we run `maven test` in this module.

+##### Npm and Nodejs MTA modules

+For each `package.json` where the script `ci-it-backend` is defined the command `npm run ci-it-backend` will be executed in this stage.
+Furthermore, the test results have to be stored in the folder `./s4hana_pipeline/reports/backend-integration` in the root directory of the project.
+The required format of the test result report is the JUnit format as an `.xml` file.
+For the code coverage the results have to be stored in the folder `./s4hana_pipeline/reports/coverage-reports/backend-integration/` in the cobertura format as an `xml` file.
+The user is responsible to use a proper reporters for generating the results.
+We recommend the tools used in the `package.json` of this [example project](https://github.com/SAP/cloud-s4-sdk-examples/blob/scaffolding-js/package.json).
+If you have multiple npm packages with unit tests the names of the report files must have unique names.

 #### End-to-End Tests